Department head(s)

 The language tables are very informal weekly meetings, over lunch or dinner where students can practice speaking in the target language in a casual context with their language assistant(s) and faculty members.

-See all upcoming language tables and Q&As
+See all upcoming language tables and open hours

 Mentors have met the language departments' criteria for language proficiency.
 They are trained at the start of each semester and continue to develop their language assistance skills through guided reflection, exploration, and study activities.

 In order to reflect on and improve their personal performance, students hired as language assistants and mentors participate in training workshops and other program meetings throughout the year to develop their understanding of language acquisition and language teaching methods.
 These paid positions usually become available in the month of April for the following academic year.
 For more information, please contact Morena Svaldi.
-Current students may apply on JobX
+Current students may apply on Workday.

 Language assistants lead weekly conversation sessions for designated language classes, meeting on a regular basis with language faculty to closely coordinate the content of the conversation sessions with the language course curriculum.
 In addition, language assistants may be assigned other responsibilities in the department, including (but not limited to) assisting with cultural activities, such as language tables and other celebrations.